 The relevant Dispute Resolution Provider shall report any decision made with respect to a transfer dispute initiated under the TDRP.
 All decisions under this Policy will be published in full over the Internet, except when a Dispute Resolution Panel determines, in an exceptional case, to redact portions of its decision.
 In any event, the portion of any decision determining a complaint to have been brought in bad faith shall be published.

+Charter Question B

 Whether additional provisions should be included in the TDRP (Transfer Dispute Resolution Policy) on how to handle disputes when multiple transfers have occurred.